nodejs/node/BUILDING.md

 note2 - Running Node.js on Windows is officially supported using Cmd.
 Running Node.js
   through any other Windows shell (e.g. WSL, Git Bash, Cygwin, etc) is experimental.
-  Please note that running Node.js through Git Bash and Cygwin requires usage of [winpty](https://github.com/rprichard/winpty) (installed with Git for Windows) for Node.js to work correctly (e.g. `winpty node.exe script.js`).
+  Please note that running Node.js through Git Bash and Cygwin requires usage of [winpty](https://github.com/rprichard/winpty) (installed with Git Bash) for Node.js to work correctly (e.g. `winpty node.exe script.js`).
+Note that if you call node without the `.exe` extension through Git Bash, winpty is used automatically.

 ### Supported toolchains